 So, should you go with a guide when birding?
 The short answer is yes, it’s preferable.
 But not indispensable.
 If you’re willing to do your homework ahead of time about a region’s seasons, migratory patterns, weather, locations, bird calls, trail systems, local customs, and more, then you can go without a guide.
 Most travelers would probably agree, however, that having a guide will maximize a bird watching experience.

 In conjunction with various birding specialists throughout the country, Costa Rica Escapes offers a “Beginning Birding” tours throughout the country.
 A great place to start this hobby is in Monteverde, Costa Rica, home to 250 species of birds.
 It’s a perfect way to get a better idea of what this hobby entails.
 The tour starts with a brief explanation of birdwatching basics; you’ll learn how to train yourself in colors, foods, behavior, sizes, rareness, and sounds.
 You’ll also learn the dynamics of the forests of the Monteverde area, how to properly use binoculars and telescope, how birders’ minds work, how to start a bird list and observe whatever birds we can find in the forest that day.
-We especially look for bellbirds, quetzals, orange bellied trogans, and hummingbirds.
-Binoculars, transport, entrances fees to the trail, a spotting scope, guide fields and guide are provided on the tour.
+We especially look for bellbirds, quetzals, orange-bellied trogons, and hummingbirds.
+Binoculars, transport, entrances fees to the trail, a spotting scope, and field guides are provided on the tour.

 Costa Rica Escapes provides customized itineraries for those who are looking to go exclusively birding.
 These are typically fully guided tours and visit 2-4 distinct areas of the country for anywhere from 7-15 days.
 If you prefer to include a “beginner birding” tour or two along the way, and not focus solely on birding, this is easy to coordinate, too.
 Contact us below if we can help you plan a trip!